ExpeditionRPG/expedition/README.md

 Building the iOS app requires a mac, and cordova setup scripts currently work for unix-like environments only (Linux + Mac).

+If you're having problems getting dependencies set up on your computer, try using this repo with [Containerizer](https://github.com/Fabricate-IO/containerizer).

 ### Install dependencies

 #### Quick-start